The AI Marketing Playbook 2026: What Actually Works

-I’ve spent the last 18 months actually running AI-powered campaigns, testing tools, and explaining results to people who care about real numbers.
-My AI marketing strategy 2026 looks nothing like the glossy case studies vendors send you.
+I’ve spent the last two years actually running AI-powered campaigns, testing tools, and explaining results to people who care about real numbers.
+My approach to AI marketing in 2026 looks nothing like the glossy case studies vendors send you.
 It looks like hard lessons, deleted Slack threads, and a spreadsheet that finally started making sense.

 Key Takeaways